-Location: Between the old castle and the river in Gyula.
+Location: Between the old castle and the rive in Gyula.

 Address: Gyula, Kossuth Lajos u.
 15, 5700 Hungary

-Opening Hours: 9 am to 5 pm every day except Monday
+Opening Hours: Open from 9 am til 5 pm every day of the week except Mondays.

 Entrance Fees: The most comprehensive ticket costs HUF 3600, and half price for students and seniors.